|License Type||SaaS & On-Premise|

 For example, the agent may try to observe too many function calls in intentionally slow operations such as the

-bcrypt hashing function, and the overhead this causes can cause the application to become very slow to respond.
+bcrypt hashing function and the overhead this causes can cause the application to become very slow to respond.

 The agent has built-in measures to avoid these situations as much as possible.
 To handle them, the agent employs something we call dead-zoning.
-Dead-zoning disables instrumentation during operations which are too expensive to follow in detail, or which the agent does not need to watch because it provides no benefit.
+Dead-zoning disables instrumentation during operations that are too expensive to follow in detail, or which the agent does not need to watch because it provides no benefit.

 For example, if we detect that our instrumentation in a library such as

 bcrypt-js is responsible for this kind of performance degradation, we will add it to our list of dead-zones.